varigence/docs/bimlflex/user-guide/initial-setup-and-configuration.md

 ### Metadata configuration

-The Configurations tab in the Metadata Editor contains configuration options for the generation and behavior of the project.
-This configuration process is described in more detail in the [Configurations documentation](configurations.md).
+The Configurations and Settings sheets in the Metadata Editor contains  options for the generation and behaviour of the project.

+This is described in more detail in:

+* @bimlflex-metadata-configurations
+* @bimlflex-metadata-settings

 ![Metadata Configurations sheet](images/bimlflex-ss-v5-excel-configurations-sheet.png "Metadata Configurations sheet")